 - For full transparency, include a legal notice or site notice in your footer.
 Under EU law, this should include registered company information.

-👉 Check out our GDPR checklist for more information.
+?
+Check out our GDPR checklist and this short video for more information:

 What’s next for EU-US data transfers?

 Now that Privacy Shield has been overturned, U.S. data protection policies have once again been brought into disrepute.